leibnitz27/cfr/README.md

     - `mypackage.MyClass.java`
       Contains the expected decompiled Java output for the class `mypackage.MyClass`, optionally with [decompilation notes](#decompilation-note-comments).
     - `java-11/mypackage.MyClass.java`
-      Contains the expected decompiled Java output for a class file specific to Java 11 and higher.
+      Contains the expected decompiled Java output for a class file specific to Java 11 and higher (for multi-release JARs).
     - `_.options`
       An optional [options file](#options-file) customizing decompilation.
     - `_.expected.summary`